vyapp/vy/BOOK.md

 ### Execute Inline Python

 Before dropping python commands to vy it is needed to set where the output should be printed.
-For such you need to use a Key-Command.
-Place the cursor in the AreaVi instance that you want to drop the output of the python commands at the line.row then press
+For such you need to use a keycommand.
+Place the cursor in the AreaVi instance that you want to drop the output of the python commands at the line.row then press:

     <Tab>

 in NORMAL mode.
 It will show on the status bar that the output was redirected to that position.

-After redirecting the output, you're done, just press
+After redirecting the output, you're done, just press:

     <Key-semicolon>

 in NORMAL mode.
-It will appear an input text field where you can drop python commands to vy whose output will be dropped at the AreaVi instance position that you have set.
+It will appear an input text widget where you can drop python commands to vy whose output will be dropped at the AreaVi instance position that you have set as output target.

-Try inserting the following python code.
+Try inserting the following python code:

 ~~~python
     print 'Hello from vy'